Calexico West Port of Entry

 Border crossing between Mexico and the U.S.

 The Calexico West Port of Entry (formerly known simply as the Calexico Port of Entry, and sometimes called the "Downtown" port of entry) is one of two ports of entry in the Imperial Valley area of California.
 It is located in the business center of the Calexico-Mexicali metropolitan area that is divided by an international boundary.
-This crossing has easy access north to Interstate 8 via California State Route 111.
+This crossing has access north to Interstate 8 via California State Route 111.
 Mexican Federal Highway 5 then begins its journey to the south.
 The General Services Administration is currently implementing a multi-year facility upgrade that will dramatically change the appearance and throughput of the border crossing.